If your compassion does not include yourself, it is incomplete. – Jack Kornfield

 Let me begin in the way I prefer to do it: with a ridiculous story.

-In the small town I’m spending my COVID days, there’s a street I hit every day on my sanity walks, as I gently call them.
+In the small town where I’m spending my COVID days, there’s a street I hit every day on my sanity walks, as I gently call them.
 There are only private houses on that street and most of them have dogs.
 And there’s one house with a dog who would always run up to the fence and bark at me.

 Trying to keep my identity as someone who is liked by animals (“c’mon, I thought they were supposed to sense if someone’s kind!”), I would use my weird pet voice and try to chat that dog up.